 Science as a subject demands a lot of active imagination from students for it to be understood.
 There is growing research evidence that the growing addiction to various entertainment options such as video games, movies, TV shows, and so on, is hampering people’s ability to assimilate difficult concepts.
 While the entertainment requires passive attention from people, science requires active involvement.
 This puts off a large number of people from pursuing scientific knowledge.

 Modern classrooms are designed to address these problems.
 Teachers do not limit themselves to sketches and words on a chalk board.
 They are using videos from the internet to explain scientific principles and concepts in a way that is easily understandable by students.
 Students are even suggested various online sources to get a better grasp of various concepts relevant to their syllabus.
 They can get online with several Internet service providers.
-Time Warner Internet offers great deals in many parts of the USA.
+Charter Spectrum Internet offers great deals in many parts of the USA.

 eBooks are changing our reading habits in a big way.
 No more is there a need for carrying heavy books, or the fear of losing them.
 There is a huge convenience factor attached to eBooks.
 People can carry thousands of books in their pockets, wherever they go.
 They can get back to their textbooks whenever they like – while travelling, during lunch, and so on.